 Who should be managing the quality of customer service?

-Although the management of customer service quality often falls on the shoulders of managers, having dedicated staff will spell out greater success in the long run.
+Although managing customer service quality often falls on the shoulders of — you guessed it — managers, having dedicated staff will spell out greater success in the long run.

 Usually, this position is called a Customer Service Quality Assurance Specialist, but since it’s still a relatively new and evolving role, the job title could be listed as ‘Support QA Specialist’, ‘Conversation Review Specialist’, ‘Customer Service Quality Specialist’, or ‘Training and Quality Manager’.